-- 1. "Cheating" means intentionally to misrepresent the source, nature, or other conditions of academic work so as to accrue undeserved credit, or to cooperate with someone else in such misrepresentation.
+1. "Cheating" means intentionally to misrepresent the source, nature, or other conditions of academic work so as to accrue undeserved credit, or to cooperate with someone else in such misrepresentation.
 Such misrepresentations may, but need not necessarily, involve the work of others.
+Cheating includes, but is not limited to:

+(a) Tests (includes tests, quizzes and other examinations or academic performances student engages in cheating if, after having taken a test, the student informs other students in a later section of the questions that appear on the test.

-Cheating includes, but is not limited to: - (a) Tests (includes tests, guizzes and other examinations or academic performances - (1) Advance Information: Obtaining, reviewing or sharing copies of tests or information about a test before these are distributed for student use by the instructor.
+(1) Advance Information: Obtaining, reviewing or sharing copies of tests or information about a test before these are distributed for student use by the instructor.
 For example, a